ENCCS/openfoam/content/handson.rst

  }

 The options for *simulationType* are *laminar*, *RAS* and *LES*.
-More informaton on turbulence models can be found in the Extended Code Guide With RAS selected in this case, the choice of *RAS* modelling is specified in a turbulenceProperties subdictionary, also in the constant directory.
+More informaton on turbulence models can be found in the Extended Code Guide.
+With RAS selected in this case, the choice of *RAS* modelling is specified in a turbulenceProperties subdictionary, also in the constant directory.
 The turbulence model is selected by the *RASModel* entry from a long list of